 The rivers were established before the land was uplifted, and in places – notably between Queenstown and Cromwell, Cromwell and Clyde, and Alexandra and Millers Flat – they have cut gorges into the uplifted rock.

 Huge castle-like columns of rock up to 20 metres high, tors are schist outcrops on the summits of the Central Otago ranges.
 They have weathered less rapidly than the surrounding, less resistant schist, which is the basement rock of Central Otago.

 Lakes, mountains and coastal plains

 To the north-west, the Central Otago block abuts the Southern Alps, where glaciers have gouged the deep valleys that now contain Lakes Wakatipu, Wānaka and Hāwea.
-Mt Aspiring/Tititea (3,027 metres) is the highest South Island peak outside the Aoraki/Mt Cook area.
+Mt Aspiring/Tititea (3,027 metres) is the highest peak in New zealand outside the Aoraki/Mt Cook area.